rahXephonz/Cloudify/README.md

 ```

-and setup your env in vercel and redeploy again, finally check all integrity again and make sure it was working fine.
+and setup your env in vercel and redeploy again, finally check all integrity and make sure it was working fine.